fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 ![](rce.png)

-Interestingly this is only possible in the `tekton-dashboard` namespace (and every other non-secured namespace).
+Interestingly, this is only possible in the `tekton-dashboard` namespace (and every other non-secured namespace).
 Both the `tekton-pipelines` and the `tekton-pipelines-resolvers` namespaces have the [pod security standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) profile `Restricted` applied:

 ![](podsecurity.png)